safesoftware/FMETraining/ServerAdmin5Customization/Exercise1_WebConnections.md

 <br>**4) Publish to FME Server**
 <br>Select *Publish to FME Server* under the File Menu.
-Use the Publish to FME Server Wizard to place the workspace in the *Training* repository – create one if it doesn't exist.
+Use the Publish to FME Server Wizard to place the workspace in the **Training** repository – create one if it doesn't exist.

-At *Upload Connections* step, make the DropboxWebConnection is selected and click **Next**.
+On the *Upload Connections* step, make the DropboxWebConnection is selected and click **Next**.
 We will authorize our web connection using the FME Server Web User Interface.

 ![](./Images/5.404.UploadConnections.png)